What is Black Hat SEO?

 Black Hat SEO Examples

-- Keyword Stuffing – technique used by web designers to overload a page with certain keywords, so search engines mistake the content on the page as relevant and rank it higher in web searches
+- Keyword Stuffing – a technique used by web designers to overload a page with certain keywords, so search engines mistake the content on the page as relevant and rank it higher in web searches

 - Invisible text – a technique used to overload keywords onto a webpage, so they’re deemed relevant by search engines and ranked higher.
-One way search engines determine relevancy is by the number of times a keyword appears, so by adding additional keywords in the code, search engines deem the page more relevant, but the visitor ca not even see the additional text.
+One way search engines determine relevancy is by the number of times a keyword appears, so by adding additional keywords in the code, search engines deem the page more relevant, but the visitor cannot even see the additional text.